How Much Does a New Roof Cost? [2024]

 How Much Does a Roofer Cost?

 Employing a professional roofer to fix or replace your roof is the best option as it will ensure that the job is fitted properly.
-The average cost of a new roof with the help of a contractor is around £150 per day, although this depends on several factors, including the materials used, the time spent on the job as well as the location of the job.

-A good way to check if a contractor is certified is by checking the competent roofer scheme, which is a government-licensed scheme that allows roofers to self-certify and reassures customers.
+You should also consider looking out for contractors who are fully certified and insured in roof replacement, as well as health and safety.
+You can check if someone is certified by checking the competent roofer scheme.
+This is a government-licensed scheme that allows roofers to self-certify and reassure customers.

 Roof Maintenance Costs